 Basic elements of their life relating to family, career, or educational responsibilities begin to seem less important, if at all.
 As drug use becomes their main focus, a person’s relationships and health (both physical and mental) begin to deteriorate.
 One main facet of addiction is that a person continues abusing drugs despite realizing the toll it’s taking on his or her life.
 Should they attempt to quit or reduce their use, within an addicted state they will find they are unable to successfully do so.

-As relationships fail, or even before this point, a person may push their loved ones away so that they’re not distracted or made to feel bad about their drug abuse.
-When confronted, a person may lie or become very angry about any questions or accusations revolving around suspected abuse.
+As relationships fail, or even before this point, a person may push their loved ones away so that they’re not distracted or made to feel bad about their drug use.
+When confronted, a person may lie or become very angry about any questions or accusations revolving around suspected use.

 - Blurred vision

 - Slurred words

 A person may seem abnormally calm or relaxed, even in the face of intense stress, when abusing Librium.